Dynamic Color Assignment for Hierarchical Data: Supplemental Materials

 \section{Supplemental Materials}

 All supplemental materials are available on OSF at \url{https://osf.io/e4b5u/?view_only=68cc67c194c443b498bd2545ef551faa}, released under a CC BY 4.0 license.
-In particular, they include (1) dataset information, (2) the running time of our color assignment methods, (3) additional color assignment results, (4) additional quantitative evaluation results, (5) additional user study results, and (6) the video of our work.
+In particular, they include (1) dataset information, (2) the running time of our color assignment methods, (3) additional color assignment results, (4) additional quantitative evaluation results, (5) additional user study results, and (6) the video.